 Entry into the MFA program is highly competitive.
-In 2012, we had 395 applicants and accepted 12 students, six in each genre.
+In 2014, we had approximately 400 applicants and accepted 12 students, six in each genre.

 We've long been fortunate to have outstanding students come through The MFA Program at Washington University, and we're very proud of how much our MFA alumni have gone on to accomplish since graduating.
 In terms of publications and awards, just since 2008, our graduates have won both the highest national honor for a first book of fiction (the 2009 PEN/Hemingway Award) and one of the top national awards for a story collection (the 2009 Drue Heinz Literature Prize); in poetry, their full-length book manuscripts have won the 2009 FIELD Poetry Prize, the Many Voices Project (MVP) Competition, the 2011 Les Figues NOS Book Contest, the 2012 New Issues Poetry Prize, and a 2013 Brittingham Prize.
 One was also named one of Publisher Weekly's Five Best Poetry Books of 2008.
 In the past four years, three of our students have won the Poetry Society of America's Chapbook Fellowship.
 Their novels and story collections have been or will soon be published by Counterpath Press, Harper Perennial, Houghton Mifflin, Knopf, McSweeney's Books, Riverhead, Scribner & Sons, Simon and Schuster, and W. W. Norton, and their poetry collections by Alice James Brooks, Ateneo de Manila University Press (in the Philippines), BOA Editions, Four Way Books, New Issues Press, Oberlin College Press, Ohio State University Press, and the University of Wisconsin Press--again, all since 2008.
 They also won two of the 2010 National Endowment for the Arts Creative Writing Fellowships, and a Whiting Award in 2011.
 In July of 2010, the novels of two different graduates of the program were fortunate enough to be featured in two cover reviews in the New York Times Book Sunday Review.